beatwade/english/a day/day in life of jef a.md

 alarm goes off

 as I was saying.
-I sometimes make some noise. we mean someone is making the verb is meaning cardoor
+I sometimes make some noise. we mean someone is making the verb is meaning car door slame

 I was sometimes slam the door